data-science-infinity/data-science-infinity.github.io/_posts/2021-10-05-Experimental-Design-in-R.md

 emmeans(aov2, pairwise ~ fpotassium)
 # NOTE: Results may be misleading due to involvement in interactions
 $emmeans
+#The components with the higest yield is potassium level 4 which is 1.724.
 ```

 ###### OUTPUT 9: